 Inkhouse has made a commitment to be transparent about diversity, equity and inclusion.
 It’s an important piece of holding ourselves, and our industry, accountable.
 Less than a year ago we made our numbers public for the first time, and today we’re providing an update.

-I’m also pleased to announce that we’ve named an in-house DE&I ambassador: Senior Visual Designer Jackson Stewart.
-Jackson has taught me a lot about gender identity and I’m excited for him/them to help us build our culture.
-He/they is a champion for equality inside and out of the office.
-His/their approach starts from a place of curiosity and grace, which makes him/them so well-suited for this role.
+I’m also pleased to announce that we’ve named an in-house DE&I ambassador: Senior Visual Designer Jackson Stewart (he/they).
+Jackson has taught me a lot about gender identity and I’m excited for him to help us build our culture.
+He is a champion for equality inside and out of the office.
+Their approach starts from a place of curiosity and grace, which makes them so well-suited for this role.

 Inkhouse’s DE&I action plan has evolved since we first published it last June.
 Our program is rooted in our 11 company values, which guide our intentions and our actions.